curvegrid/go-ethereum-wiki/Swarm-Contract.md

 For the price of accepting a chunk for storing, see [Incentives](https://github.com/ethersphere/swarm/blob/master/doc/incentives.md)

+This price should be proportional to the sign-up deposit of the swarm node.

 The deposit for compensating the swarm node for uploading the chunk into the block chain should be substantially higher (e.g. a small integer multiple) of the corresponding upload measured with the gas price used to upload the demand to prevent DoS attacks.

 # Termination